-According to experts, here are the reasons why depression can sometimes be hard to treat:
+Reasons why depression can sometimes be hard to treat include:

 - Not staying on a medicine long enough.
 Antidepressants can take as long as four to eight weeks before they fully take effect.
 Unfortunately, many people - and sometimes even doctors - give up on a depression medicine too early, before it's had a chance to help.